codefresh-io/cap-docs.codefresh.io/_docs/pipelines/hooks.md

 ---
-title: "Hooks"
+title: "Hooks in pipelines"
 description: "Execute commands before/after each pipeline or step"
-group: codefresh-yaml
+group: pipelines
 toc: true
 ---

-Pipeline hooks allow you to run specific actions at the end and the beginning of the pipeline as well as before/after a step.
+Hooks in pipelines allow you to run specific actions at the end and the beginning of the pipeline, as well as before/after a step.

-Hooks can be a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) as you need to define:
+Hooks can be a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/), as you need to define:

 1. A Docker image that will be used to run specific commands.
 1. One or more commands to run within the context of that Docker image.